pulumi/docs/content/blog/hcl-vs-pulumi/index.md

 1. Comprehensive IDE support, including features like autocompletion, syntax highlighting, and real-time error detection, which may be more advanced than those available for specialized IaC languages

-2. wide array of established linting tools to enforce coding standards and catch potential issues early in the development process
+2. Wide array of established linting tools to enforce coding standards and catch potential issues early in the development process

 3. Robust testing frameworks that allow for thorough verification and validation of infrastructure configurations, often